cityofsmiles/ExamAutoChecker/README.md

 2. b   (Don't indent the numbers.)
 3. c
 ...
 The space between the student code and the first answer is required.
+Please see the [sample student answer](https://github.com/cityofsmiles/ExamAutoChecker/blob/master/sample-student-answer.txt).

 _Note:_ The answer key should be a simple text file that contains only the correct answers.
 For example: